HamptonNorth/gen/readme.md

 })
 ```

-For each route generated, a test is added.
+For each route generated, tests are added.
 Here is the completed test snippet generated for `/users`

 ```jsx
 const request = require('supertest')